wangyula47/enpm611_team1_project-application-template/README.md

 ### Run an analysis

-With everything set up, you should be able to run the existing (dummy) analysis:
+With everything set up, you should be able to run the existing example analysis:

 ```
-python run.py --feature 1
+python run.py --feature 0
 ```

 That will output basic information about the issues to the command line.